 Can You Handle the Truth?

 When you hear talk about the need to “scale social media” this is one of the reasons why it’s an important conversation.
-(See and download excellent ebook from Sprinklr on this topic, including some thoughts from me and a bunch of other social media thinkers).
 Are customer expectations realistic?
 And can you possibly meet those expectations with a centralized approach to social customer service?